LEARNAcademy/treasurehunt-challenge/README.md

 #### Process

-- One member of the team will accept the assignment from GitHub classroom
+- One person on the team accepts the group assignment from GitHub classroom
+- Create a team name (team name can be whatever you would like as long as it is work-appropriate)
 - Clone the newly created repository
 - `cd` into the repository
 - Run $ `yarn` to install the React dependencies